Get started with F# in Visual Studio

-You can run the code and see results by pressing ctrl-f5.
-This will run the program without debugging and allows you to see the results.
+You can run the code and see results by pressing Ctrl+F5.
+This runs the program without debugging and allows you to see the results.
 Alternatively, you can choose the Debug top-level menu item in Visual Studio and choose Start Without Debugging.

 You should now see the following printed to the console window that Visual Studio popped up: